Our partners have more than 100 years of combined operating experience and have executed more than 75 acquisitions.

 Throughout his career at MCC, Tony rebuilt the company by implementing his strategy of valuing customers, instilling passion for the business and relentlessly focusing on people and processes, leading the company through three major reinventions.
 He made MCC the best operating company in the industry while growing market share, divesting plants to raise cash for the parent company, and reinvesting $250.0 million to transform the business from total reliance on commodity products to new products.

-Tony serves on Advisory Boards for Metal Exchange Corp. and Anchor Packaging which are both located in St. Louis, MO and he prides himself in sharpening their focus and improving execution.
+Tony serves on Advisory Boards for Metal Exchange Corp. and Anchor Packaging which are both located in St. Louis, MO.

 R. Walker Harbison